omar-emara/omar-emara.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student in Computer Vision working on video understanding in egocentric data under the supervision of Professor Dima Damen.
-I have a mixed academic background of engineering and Machine Learning where I worked on projects including but not limited to training computer vision systems for an autonomous mapping vehicle and a robotic arm, training and fine tuning computer vision image classifiers and developing temporal deep neural networks for stock market prediction.
-I have experience working as an applied machine learning scientist in the industry and working as research assistant in academia for a total of 3 years.
-I am proficient in using Python and Pytorch.
+I am a UKRI funded second year PhD student in Computer Vision supervised by Professor Dima Damen.
+My research is focused on addressing challenging problems in multimodal learning in the egocentric domain.
+Moreover, I have experience working as an applied machine learning scientist in the industry and working as research assistant in academia for a total of 3 years.
+I worked on several projects including training computer vision systems for an autonomous mapping vehicle and a robotic arm.

 <!-- A data-driven personal website
 ======